 - The teacher briefly presents the lesson material (vocabulary and grammatical rules), encourages the students to speak using THIS material, and corrects students’ mistakes.

-- Usually contact with the language does not stop after class hours.
+- Usually the contact with the language does not stop after class hours.
 The teachers and the students live together on campus – or very nearby – and create a community.
 Many of the after-the-class-activities are organized in order to encourage contact between the members of this small community.